-To quantify whether this equality holds, we should measure the inner product between the two states.
-This inner product\footnote{For simplicity of notation and consistency with previous works~\cite{gao2017traversable,maldacena2017diving,gao2019traversable}, from here on we have assumed that the unitary is symmetric, $U^T = U, \, U^\dagger = U^*$.},
+To quantify whether this equality holds, we measure the inner product between the two states\footnote{For simplicity of notation and consistency with previous works~\cite{gao2017traversable,maldacena2017diving,gao2019traversable}, from here on we have assumed that the unitary is symmetric, $U^T = U, \, U^\dagger = U^*$.}:

-is precisely the two-sided correlation function introduced in Eq.~(\ref{eq: CQ}), now modified to include the decoding operator.
-In particular, if the inner product is maximal for any operator $Q_A$, then Eq.~(\ref{eq-correlator-inner-product}) always holds and teleportation succeeds with perfect fidelity for all initial states.
+This is precisely the two-sided correlation function introduced in Eq.~(\ref{eq: CQ}), now modified to include the decoding operator.
+In particular, if the correlation function is maximal for all operators $Q_A$, then Eq.~(\ref{eq-correlator-inner-product}) holds and teleportation succeeds with perfect fidelity for all initial states.

 In practice, it is sufficient to evaluate the correlators for a complete basis of operators on subsystem A (e.g. the Pauli operators).
 In this case, we now have \emph{two} requirements on the operator correlators, as listed in Section~\ref{sec: summary}: ($i$) all correlators must have maximal magnitude, i.e. equal to 1, and ($ii$) all correlators must have the \emph{same phase}---if two operators both individually obey Eq.~(\ref{eq-correlator-inner-product}) but with different phases, their sum will not.